-Faculty in these departments will collaborate with faculty from the following departments.
+Faculty in these departments collaborate with faculty from the following departments.

-SoilScience Plant Pathology
+Soil Science Plant Pathology

-FoodScience Biochemistry
+Food Science Molecular and Structural Biochemistry

 Statistics Entomology

 Poultry Science Animal Science

 Botany Genetics

+Environmental and Molecular Toxicology

 Multi-state collaboration exists in many of the programs, both formally through SRIEG agreements and Memorandums of Understanding and informally between individual faculty at a number of land- grant institutions in the Southeast and other regions of the country.
 Additionally, a number of the projects involve direct and indirect international collaborations, both with individuals in other nations and through international centers in Central and South America, Europe, Africa and Asia.
 Both the internal and external linkages greatly enhance research efforts within this program area.